Summer is around the corner! We are glad to present some of the top summer destinations for Spanish travelers and learners.

 This is to Madrid like Central Park to New York.
 This park is a green oasis in the middle of the busy capital.
-With over 125 hectares in size it his home to over 15,000 trees.
+With over 125 hectares in size, it is home to over 15,000 trees.
 Very important gardens of different styles make it very rich from a botanical point of view.

 Besides being the lungs of Madrid this park offers also cultural, leisure and sports activities all year long.
 Some of the favourite landmarks for tourists are its lake where visitors con row or the Glass Palace (a beautiful and romantic pavilion which is one the main examples of cast-iron architecture of the late 19th century in Spain).

 This is the name for a very special area of Madrid boasting art and culture.
 It is a haven for art lovers.
 The walk stretches over one kilometre, and all along you will find some of the most important museums worldwide: the Prado Museum, the Thyssen-Bornemisza Museum, and the Reina Sofía Museum.

 It is one of the most visited museums in the world because of its well-known status as one of the greatest museums in the world.
 Inside its endless alleys and ample rooms, you will find one of the world’s finest collections of European art (from the 12th century to the early 20th century).
 It also houses the single best collection of Spanish art.

 Reina Sofía Museum